coreos/docs/kubernetes/service-dependencies.md

 ExecStop=/usr/bin/docker stop busybox1
 ```

-This depends on `docker.sevice` and before beggining the application does some cleanup work with the three `ExecStartPre` commands which kill, remove, and pull the application's container.
+This unit depends on `docker.sevice`, and before starting, the application does some housekeeping work with the three `ExecStartPre` commands which kill, remove, and pull the application's container.

 ## Kubernetes: init containers